palubad/Automatic-Forest-Classification-GEE/README.md

 In the next parts, the methodology described in this paper is carried out, i.e., automatic creation of training dataset using the intersection of the CLC2018 and GLC databases, supervised classification using RF using the generated training data.
 The following layers are displayed in the map window: a median composite of the Sentinel-2 time series as an RGB composite, the intersection of the GLC and CLC2018 databases, and the resulting classification for the entire area of interest.
 The classified result can be exported as a so-called asset to GEE or downloaded as a GeoTiff to Google Disk via the “Tasksˮ tab on the right.

 All the code used in the creation of the paper, including the comparison of classification algorithms, the accuracy evaluation and the validation points used, is also available in this GitHub repository - refer to the folder "article-processing-codes".

+**Codes in the GEE Code Editor**
+The codes are available from the GEE CodeEditor JavaScript API from [this URL](https://code.earthengine.google.com/c2f07a9161037480b5fbf8f11a6acaf).

+**Forest cover layers for Slovakia for 2017-2022** These classification results are accessible also through the forest cover database created for the entire territory of Slovakia covering all years from 2017 to 2022.
+The database stored in raster format has a spatial resolution of 30 m and is freely available as a GEE Image Collection and can be imported using the following code:
+_ee.
+ImageCollection('users/danielp/Slovakia_forests_2017-2022')_